-Get involved in project working groups.
+Get involved in working groups or steering groups for specific studies.

 Make suggestions about the language we use; help us design plain language summaries.
 We are keen to hear any other suggestions of how parents would like to be involved in other aspects of the work that we are doing that they have an interest in.